dangcongtao/Person_Detect/README.md

 2. detect person in video PC.
 3. detect and track person in video PC.
 4. detect and track in Jetson Nano.

+# 1. detect in image:
+Use file img_1 for input file.
+For another file, change filename in code of file .py for short